paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 | VBD | verb, past tense |
 | VBZ | verb, third person singular present |

-Here, we use OpenNLP's POS detection capabilities to detect the parts of speech for a nyumber of sentences.
+Here, we use OpenNLP's POS detection capabilities to detect the parts of speech for a number of sentences.

 ```groovy
 def helper = new ResourceHelper('http://opennlp.sourceforge.net/models-1.5')